mopidy/mopidy/docs/ext/files.rst

     Number of milliseconds before giving up scanning a file and moving on to the next file.
 Reducing the value might speed up the directory listing, but can lead to some tracks not being shown.
-Must be larger than 1000.